gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms-dynamic-programming.md

 ## Example: Fibonacci

-Let's consider how to create a solution for the Fibonacci sequence that uses dynamic programming.
+Let's consider how to create an algorithm for the Fibonacci sequence using dynamic programming.

 Let's recall what the Fibonacci sequence is `fibonacci(n)`: